X

 Achieving a Wider Stereo Field

-But if you are looking to widen the stereo field of stereo recordings, you have a problem.
+So the width of the stereo field reproduced may often be much narrower than tyhe original sources. if you are looking to widen the stereo field of stereo recordings, you have a problem.
 If you simply increase the spacing between adjacent speakers, the central images between the speakers become increasingly bloated.
 So instead of widening the speaker-to-speaker spacing we add a second pair of stacks beside them.
-When spaced 1.2m apart the four stacks can double the width of the stereo field to 2.4m which is a dramatic improvement, and draw you into the imagery.
+When spaced 1.2m apart the four stacks can double the width of the stereo field to 2.4m which is a dramatic improvement, and draws you into the imagery.

 The stacks should generally be placed along the longer wall of the room.
 The outer pair may be turned inwards, whilst the inner pair face forwards.
 The listener should be at least as far from the speaker line as the speaker-to-speaker distance, whilst some listeners may prefer being up to three times that distance.

-Note: Each stack requires a power amplification channel.
-You therefore need to connect the left channel of your stereo source via a "Y" adapter to the left inner and outer power amplifier channels.
-Similarly, you need to connect the right channel of the stereo source via a "Y" adapter to the right inner and outer power amplifier channels.
+Note: You need to have four power amplifier channels, two for the speakers to the left, and two for those on the right.
+It may be beneficial to be able to reduce the level fed to the outer pair of channels by upto 6dB with respect to the inner.
 No crossfeed between the left and right channels is required or desired.
-Similarly, the only difference between the signals from the inner and outer channels is the optional ability to vary the volume of the outer channels in the range +0 to -6dB.
+I.e. The only difference between the signals fed to the inner and outer channels is the optional ability to vary the volume of the outer channels in the range +0 to -6dB.

 Requests for further information on building the stacks, and any other enquiries, should be addressed to tlhurst@hotmail.co.uk